joyliu0000/joyliu0000/README.md

 ## 👋 Hi, I’m Joy
 Welcome to my GitHub space!
-I am a Data Professional in Utrecht, living with my beautiful 3 cats, with love of practicing yoga and making coffee.
+I am a Data Professional, living with my beautiful 3 cats in Utrecht, with love of practicing yoga and making coffee.

 ## 📘 My Journey